My sister was the inspiration for this totally delicious vegan massaman curry.

-If you like spicier food you can use more massaman paste, we prefer things more on the mildly spicy side so only used 1 Tablespoon, feel free to double or triple this depending on how hot you like your food to be.
+If you like spicier food you can use more massaman paste, we prefer things more on the mildly spicy side so only used 2 Tablespoons, but feel free to use more depending on how spicy you like your food to be.

 Leftovers keep very well, so if you’re cooking for less people, then dinner the next night is covered too (or lunch the next day).

-So let us know what you think of this delicious vegan massaman curry in the comments!
-And if you make this recipe please rate it and let us know how it turned out.
+So let us know what you think of this delicious vegan massaman curry in the comments and please rate the recipe too!

 - Easy Thai Pumpkin Curry

 - Vegan Potato Curry

 - Red Curry with Tofu and Green Beans